 Four containers long by three containers high, there is plenty of room for the bulky brewery equipment and lots of useful additional space to hold special events, meetings and the contemporary art exhibitions that Berlin is famed for.

 When No Longer Needed it Can Simply be Dismantled and Moved

 The beauty of steel shipping containers, also known as Conex boxes, is that they are portable and were originally designed to be stacked on the decks of ships and hauled using trucks and locomotives.
 BRLO Brwhouse Brewery built from shipping containers, was designed by Graft to have a lifespan of 3-5 years, after which time the 38 individual modules can easily be separated and moved to a new location or individually re-sold, thanks to a thriving market in decommissioned boxes.

 Fast Installation Meant BRLO was up and running far quicker than it would have taken to prepare and build a conventional brewery and bar.
 The beer garden opened initially and the micro-brewery operation and a restaurant followed just a few months later.

 A Passion for Pop-ups

 ‘Pop-ups’ of this kind are increasingly to be found in countless cities and towns around the world and are particularly favored as bars, cafés and trendy retail outlets, often run as start-up companies by budding entrepreneurs.
 Although not always as cheap an option as you might assume, due to the engineering demands, shipping container businesses still possess a head-turning, cool vibe, despite being increasingly popular.
 The steel boxes are effectively blank canvases that architects and interior designers can’t wait to get their hands on.
-Their flexibility means their myriad uses are limited only by the imagination.
+Their flexibility means their myriad uses are not limited to just a brewery built from Shipping Containers but only limited by the imagination.
 They can be clad in timber or plastic, fitted with glass walls or painted in eye-catching colours.